apollographql/apollo-client/docs/source/data/fragments.md

 The `all_characters` query above returns a list of `Character` objects.
 The `Character` type is an interface that both the `Jedi` and `Droid` types implement.
 Each item in the list includes a `side` field if it's an object of type `Jedi`, and it includes a `model` field if it's of type `Droid`.

 **However**, for this query to work, your client needs to understand the polymorphic relationship between the `Character` interface and the types that implement it.
-To do this, you define the `possibleTypes` for a given interface or union.
+To inform the client about these relationships, you can pass a `possibleTypes` option when creating the `InMemoryCache`.

 ### Defining `possibleTypes` manually

 > The `possibleTypes` option is available in Apollo Client 3.0 and later.

-You can pass a `possibleTypes` option to the `InMemoryCache` constructor to define polymorphic relationships that exist in your schema.
-This object maps the name of an interface or union to the types that implement or belong to it.
+You can pass a `possibleTypes` option to the `InMemoryCache` constructor to specify supertype-subtype relationships in your schema.
+This object maps the name of an interface or union type (the supertype) to the types that implement or belong to it (the subtypes).

 Here's an example `possibleTypes` declaration: